cloud-gov/concourse-broker/README.md

 The easiest/recommended way to deploy the broker is via the [Concourse](http://concourse.ci/) pipeline.

-1. Create a `ci/credentials.yml` file, and fill in the templated values from [the pipeline](ci/pipeline.yml).
+1. Create a `ci/credentials.yml` file from the `ci/credentials.example.yml` (i.e. `cp ci/credentials.example.yml ci/credentials.yml`), and fill in the templated values from [the pipeline](ci/pipeline.yml).
 1. Deploy the pipeline.

     ```bash